jrihon/thesis/chapters/00_chapter/00_section_02.typ

 Consdering it was the 1970's when this formalism was devised, the reader must understand that conformations other than C and B evaded many scientists and remained strictly theoretical
 This formalism deals not in puckering coordinates, but rather assigns a set of _internal_ coordinates: the set of improper dihedrals [$alpha$#sub("1"), $alpha$#sub("2"), $alpha$#sub("3")] and the set of angles [$beta$#sub("1"), $beta$#sub("2"), $beta$#sub("3")] #mcite(("Strauss1970conformational"), biblio).
 By these internal coordinates, it is possible to denote a specific conformation and even reconstruct the molecule itself.
 From @fig-spimpropers, we clearly see the six-membered ring partioned in a central triangle and three individual _flaps_ that will be able to fold in and out.
 As with Kilpatrick _et al._, this research made us of vibrational spectra involving angle bending and torsional parameters that are used to compute for the potential energy of the molecule itself.
 Through pseudorotational movement, the endocyclic angles vary and so will the potential energy.
 One important result of this formalism is the first usage of the spherical coordinates system ($r, theta, phi$) to represent a six-membered ring configuration.

+#intermezzo("Spherical conventions")[
+The definitions for six-membered rings employ the physics convention for spherical coordinates ($r, theta, phi$), with $theta [0 arrow.r pi]$ and $phi [0 arrow.r 2pi]$.
+These differ from the mathematical convention as the latter swapped the meaning of $theta$ and $phi$.
+This information is relevant as projections onto a sphere, coming from a geographical perspective, use the mathematical convention.
+]

 #let figure-sp = [
 #figure(
     image("./figures/conformers/SP_impropers.svg"),